cloudalchemy/ansible-prometheus/CONTRIBUTING.md

 ## Releases

-Generally we try to stick to semantic versioning, where every accepted PR is treated as patch or minor feature and version is released accordingly by our CI pipeline.
+We try to stick to semantic versioning and our releases are made by CI pipeline.
+It is done by assigning a keyword (in a way similar to travis [ci skip]) to a commit with merge request.
+Available keywords are (all in square brackets):

+* patch, fix - for PATCH version release
+* minor, feature, feat - for MINOR version release
+* major, breaking change - for MAJOR version release

+## Changelog

+Changelog is generateg automatically on every merged Pull Request and all information is taken from github issues, PRs and labels.

 ## Expectations